 Beneficiary may not Use the Advance for Right Purpose

-The main intent of red clause letter of credit is to provide finance to the seller for his working capital needs.
-This way he can have enough liquidity to pay for raw material, production costs, labor, etc. It also acts as a surety to the buyer that the order placed will be manufactured on time and without any hitches.
+The main intent of the red clause letter of credit is to provide finance to the seller for his working capital needs.
+This way, he can have enough liquidity to pay for raw materials, production costs, labor, etc. It also ensures the buyer that the order placed will be manufactured on time and without any hitches.
 However, it may happen that the seller will not use the advance payment for its intended purpose.
 In many cases, it has happened that the seller used the money to pay off his past debt.
-This actually nullifies the purpose of red clause letter of credit.
+This actually nullifies the purpose of the red clause letter of credit.

 Risk of Bad Debt

-In any transaction when one party gives an advance payment to another party, there is always a risk that the receiver may simply take the money and run off.
+When one party gives an advance payment to another party in any transaction, there is always a risk that the receiver may take the money and runoff.
 This risk intensifies when the seller (receiver of the advance) is from another country.
 This is an intrinsic risk that a red clause letter of credit carries.

-Therefore, it is necessary that the buyer does a proper cost-benefit analysis before applying for the red clause letter of credit.
+Therefore, it is necessary that the buyer does a proper cost-benefit analysis before applying for this letter of credit.

 Risk Management for Red Clause Letter of Credit

-From the above discussion, we can conclude that the red clause LC is a risky payment instrument in international trade.
-Thus it is important to explore the risk management techniques to insulate against the risk associated with red clause letter of credit.
+We can conclude from the above discussion that the red clause LC is a risky payment instrument in international trade.
+Thus it is important to explore the risk management techniques to insulate against the risk associated with this letter of credit.
 Following are some of these techniques:

 Letter of Indemnity

 The buyer can make the seller sign a letter of indemnity.
-In this scenario, letter of indemnity will become a document which says – if the obligations of red clause LC are not met by the seller, the buyer will not bear the financial loss (in this case the advance payment).
+In this scenario, the letter of indemnity will become a document that says – if the seller does not meet the obligations of red clause LC, the buyer will not bear the financial loss (in this case, the advance payment).

 Declaration of Intent

-The buyer may request to issue a red clause letter of credit embedded with a clause of ‘declaration of intent’.
+The buyer may request to issue a red clause letter of credit embedded with a clause of ‘declaration of intent.’
 This means that before drawing the advance payment, the seller has to declare the purpose of the said payment.
 This step confirms that the seller uses the money for the right purpose.
-Furthermore, it also ensures that the financial liability falls on all three parties i.e. the seller, the buyer and the issuing bank.
-The issuing bank may add documentary requirement with the declaration of intent.
+Furthermore, it ensures that the financial liability falls on all three parties, i.e., the seller, the buyer, and the issuing bank.
+The issuing bank may add a documentary requirement with the declaration of intent.

 Back-to-Back Letter of Credit

-In spite of everything, the seller still feels unsafe to give advance payment.
+Despite everything, the seller still feels unsafe giving advance payment.
 In this case, he can opt for a back-to-back letter of credit instead of a red clause letter of credit.
-A back-to-back letter of credit allows the beneficiary i.e. the seller to utilize the issued letter of credit as collateral to obtain further financing.
-By using this the buyer avoids risk and the seller gets required financing.
-1
+A back-to-back letter of credit allows the beneficiary, i.e., the seller, to utilize the issued letter of credit as collateral to obtain further financing.
+Using this, the buyer avoids risk, and the seller gets the required financing.